LieBtrau/slave-clock-pulse-driver/README.md

 # Requirements
 * A solution so that the slave driver runs autonomously, both the second and the hour/minute clockhand work to show the correct time.
-* Must run at least one year on its own power.
-(No external wiring)
+* Must run at least six months on its own power.
+(No external wiring)  Every six months the clock needs to be adjusted for daylight savings time.
+The batteries could then be replaced or recharged.
 * Must fit in the clock housing.
 * Maximum 5 minutes per year devation from correct time (no automatic daylight savings time adjustment).
-* Maximum €10 COGS
+* Maximum €10 COGS (batteries excl.)